dearg-amadaun/11-Express-Homework-Note-Taker/README.md

 # Express-Note-Taker
 Express Note Taker

-A Javascript and Express based app that allows the user to input and save simple notes.
+A Node.js and Express based app that allows the user to input and save simple notes.

 ## Project Links
 Below are links to the git repository, the deployed application on Heroku, and a video demonstration of the application.